 Media note: All the inks I use have a high light fastness rating.
 Most are pigment inks and are sold as “India(n) Inks” – this term traditionally refers to the black ink made from lampblack, which is the black that I use in these drawings, but some manufacturers use it to describe their ranges of similarly robust coloured inks.

-“Idyll” is part of a personal project documenting the upper reaches of the River Test in North Hampshire.
+“Idyll” is part of a ongoing project documenting the upper reaches of the River Test in North Hampshire.